Ontario NDP pledge free child care program, boost to hospital budgets in platform

 Published Monday, April 16, 2018 1:32PM EDT

-TORONTO -- Ontario's New Democrats are promising free child care for families earning less than $40,000 and a boost to hospital budgets if elected this spring, but say they would run multi-year deficits to pay for their plan.
+TORONTO -- Ontario's New Democrats are promising free child care for low-income families and more funding for hospitals if they win the spring election, a move some experts saw as an attempt to regain ground the party has lost to the Liberals.

-The promises are part of the party's election platform -- called "Change for the Better" -- released Monday, a month and a half ahead of the June vote.
+The promises were contained in the party's fully costed election platform -- called "Change for the Better" -- released Monday by NDP Leader Andrea Horwath.

-NDP Leader Andrea Horwath says the fully costed platform gives voters the option to chose her party over the governing Liberals and opposition Progressive Conservatives.

-"For too long, the people of Ontario have been forced to settle for less than what we know is possible," Horwath said in a speech Monday.
+"For too long, the people of Ontario have been forced to settle for less than what we know is possible," Horwath said.
 "We've been told to switch back and forth, from the Liberals to the Conservatives and back again.
 As though the only choice is between bad and worse.
 And look where it's gotten us."

 The NDP platform was analysed by former federal parliamentary budget officer Kevin Page, who says its costing of individual measures is "reasonable."